kranzky/refrax/README.md

 possible combination of human beings and light beams that you can imagine.

 Each light beam is deflected by placing a mirror in front of it.
 There are two kinds of mirror: \ and /.
-Place these down by hitting the corresponding key.
-The red beam is controlled with the Q and W keys, the green beam with the X and C keys, the blue beam with N and M and the grey beam with O and P.
+Place these down by hitting the corresponding key in the direction that you want to turn uour light beam.
+The red beam is controlled with the Q and W keys, the green beam with the Z and X keys, the blue beam with N and M and the grey beam with O and P.

 The more orbs defused by a beam, the faster it will travel.